MaKSiiMe/holbertonschool-machine_learning/docs/index.md

 3. Adding new trainable layers on top
 4. Training these new layers on the target dataset

 A final fine-tuning step optionally unfreezes part of the base model and trains it with a low learning rate.
-[GeeksforGeeks](https://www.geeksforgeeks.org/what-is-transfer-learning/) succinctly describes transfer learning as repurposing a model trained on one task to serve as the foundation for a second, related task.

 ---